 That said, It is always preferable to identify the location of the plumbing and HVAC runs as early as possible in the design stage so these kinds of situations can be avoided.

 5- If you must accommodate plumbing penetrations, you can move the joist up to 3″

 If, for some reason a plumbing penetration is expected to notch a joist, it is possible to move that joist over up to 3 inches without affecting overall floor performance.
 If the joist spacing is over 19.” o.c. however, check your code requirements for subfloor thickness.
 Cutting, drilling or notching joists must be avoided at all costs.

 7- When installing TRIFORCE®, apply all bracing and sheathing before loads

-Apply all necessary bracing and sheathing to each joist, before applying construction loads on the floor system.
+Apply all necessary bracing and sheathing to each open joist, before applying construction loads on the floor system.
 If you do need to stack building materials on your floor, make sure they are over beams or bearing walls only.